MarioCode13/ReactionTimeTest/README.md

 ### Installing

-Simply install tkinter with pip, and run the ReactionTimeTest.py file
+Install tkinter with pip, and run the app.py file.
+Alternatively, run the console version in a terminal.

 ## Built With